uchicago-capp-30320/RouteRangers/documentation/endpoints.md

 * `/survey/<city>/`
     * returns: survey form for riders to fill out and map to provide routes they would use

+* `/about/`
+    * returns: description of the project and listing of project members with cute pictures

 ## Backend Endpoints (likely not to be implemented for now)
 The following routes are RESTful routes scoped for if the web app was built/deployed separately from the django app and was ingesting the data via WebAPI routes instead of directly from views (the way it is now)